About Casimir & Inanimate Objects

 Primarily, I use the Ceramcoat brand of acryclics, commonly found in craft stores.
 I’ve used these since I was a kid.
 I know some customizers who swear a decent custom cannot be painted with these kinds of acrylics.
 I feel this site is a testament to the contrary, as everything you see was painted with the “cheap” paints.

-Many customizers now prefer the more expensive “Acryl” brand by Testors.
-I’ve dabbled in these, and found them to be fine paints.
-But there’s nothing I can do with Acryl that I can’t do with Ceramcoat cheaper.
+I’ve dabbled in the more expensive brands, and found them to be fine paints.
+But there’s nothing I can do with them that I can’t do with Ceramcoat cheaper.

-First, paint on top of white.
-This means applying a white primer coat of some kind to the figure before you start hand painting.
-Once I start brushing on the acrylic, I usually thin the acrylics with a drop or two of water on my brush.
-Thin coats might mean you have to apply several coats, but the smooth finish is worth the effort.
+I also paint in thin coats.
+Don’t just glop the stuff on there!
+Even on top of “rosy beige” a yellow or translucent green can take three or four coats.
+I usually thin the acrylics with a drop or two of water on my brush.
+Thin coats might mean you have to apply more coats, but the smooth finish is worth the effort.

 I get this question a lot, and the truth is I rarely use a color straight from the bottle/tube.
-I try to as often as possible, as the color is easier to replicate later if I need to, but most times I have to mix colors.
-Unless it’s white, black, caucasian “flesh”, and sometimes pure red or yellow, then the color is probably mixed.
+I do try to as often as possible, as the color is easier to reapply later if I need to, but most times I have to mix colors.
+Unless it’s white, black, “rosy beige,” “opaque” red or “opaque” yellow, then the color is probably mixed.

 There are entire books and courses of study devoted to this question.
 Needless to say, I can’t even begin to scrape the surface here.
 Assuming you’re already familiar with the color palette of pigment, acrylics mix well together.
 I usually mix up just as much as I need at a time.
 With a little patience, you should be able to achieve the color you’re striving for.
 Just remember acrylics tend to dry a bit darker than what they appear to be in liquid form.
 Best to try a test on some scrap paper first.